4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/wds-cs-office-hours-9-28.md

 - JavaScript Coding Standards [1.2.0](https://github.com/WebDevStudios/js-coding-standards/releases/tag/1.2.0) was [released](https://www.npmjs.com/package/@webdevstudios/js-coding-standards) with [Prettier](http://prettier.io/) support!
 - Found that somehow getting prettier to work with PHP is going to be a bit complicated, since the plugin is _not_ a composer package

+---

 ## Notes

 ### Integrating Prettier with JS

-Last Friday I worked on Prettier integration with JS Coding Standards...
+Last Friday I worked on Prettier integration with JS Coding Standards, here are my updates for today:

 - Published the new [WebDeStudios Prettier Shared Configurations](https://www.npmjs.com/package/@webdevstudios/prettier-config-js-coding-standards)
-- [Installed the new package on @webdevstudios/js-coding-standards](https://github.com/WebDevStudios/js-coding-standards/pull/12/files) for the next RELEASE
+    + [Installed the new package on @webdevstudios/js-coding-standards](https://github.com/WebDevStudios/js-coding-standards/pull/12/files) for the next RELEASE
-- Gave this a quick test on the [example project](https://github.com/WebDevStudios/coding-standards-example-project), and it worked!
+    + Gave this a quick test on the [example project](https://github.com/WebDevStudios/coding-standards-example-project), and it worked!
 - Considered using `^` ranges for sub-packages of `js-coding-standards`, but came up with [why we shouldn't do that](https://github.com/WebDevStudios/js-coding-standards/wiki/Understanding-Dependency-Hierarchy#use--ranges)
 - Release [1.2.0 of js-coding-standards](https://www.npmjs.com/package/@webdevstudios/js-coding-standards) with prettier support on npmjs.org
-- Released [1.0.1](https://github.com/WebDevStudios/prettier-config-js-coding-standards/releases/tag/1.0.1) (patch) of [WebDeStudios Prettier Shared Configurations](https://www.npmjs.com/package/@webdevstudios/prettier-config-js-coding-standards) that fixes issue where non-JS code was getting formatted with the config
+- Quick release of [1.0.1](https://github.com/WebDevStudios/prettier-config-js-coding-standards/releases/tag/1.0.1) (patch) of [WebDeStudios Prettier Shared Configurations](https://www.npmjs.com/package/@webdevstudios/prettier-config-js-coding-standards) that fixes issue where non-JS code was getting formatted with the config
 - Updated [https://github.com/WebDevStudios/coding-standards-example-project](https://github.com/WebDevStudios/coding-standards-example-project) and the patch above came through automatically

 ### Integrating Prettier with PHP